swatitiwari5300/BrainBuzz-quizApp/README.md

 # 🧠 BrainBuzz-Quiz App

 A simple and interactive quiz application built using HTML, CSS, and JavaScript.
-It displays one question at a time, allows users to select an answer, and provides feedback instantly.
+It displays one question at a time, allows users to select an answer, and provides feedback instantly!!

 ## ✨ Features